 And that’s where Roger’s star really shone the brightest.
-Starting in early Fall of 1985 with Roger, Rick and Marilyn, then transitioning into Roger, Darren and Marilyn and now, Roger and Marilyn.
+Starting in early Fall of 1985 that became Roger, Rick and Marilyn, then transitioning into Roger, Darren and Marilyn and then Roger and Marilyn until the final team of Roger, Jamar and Marilyn.
 Besides winning the ‘Major Market Morning Show’ award at Canadian Music Week many times, Roger was inducted into the Canadian Music and Broadcast Hall of Fame in March of 2010.
 Despite all of his successes, Roger remains the same humble man who first walked through the doors of 1331 Yonge Street in 1969.
 His quick wit and encyclopedic knowledge of music has taken Roger (and kept him at) the very top of Canada’s most competitive radio market.

 RETURN TO The CHUM Tribute Page